By Matt Edgar. 4 July 2019.

 What’s more, the way we design and build digital services is different now.

 To bring about our vision of safe and intuitive systems that work well together, we need standards that are relevant to today’s designers and developers.
 The standards we mandate must be well maintained, straightforward to adopt and easy to assess services against."

 We work in agile, user-centred ways to make sure that what we’re doing meets the needs of the people using our services.
 You can find out more about these methods in the Government Service Manual and the companion NHS digital service manual.

-We have other standards to apply such as the Web Content Accessibility Guidelines (WCAG), which will soon be mandatory for both websites and mobile apps across the public sector.
+We have other standards to apply such as the Web Content Accessibility Guidelines (WCAG), the latest version of which will soon be mandatory for both websites and mobile apps across the public sector.

-For example, the NHS e-Referrals team found that the patient banner from the CUI wasn’t meeting accessibility and usability standards.
+For example, the NHS e-Referrals team found that their patient banner wasn’t meeting accessibility and usability standards.

 Using the NHS Frontend Library as a starting point, they tested some new header elements and used testing and accessibility guidelines to produce a version which works better for users.